-This hypothesis will be tested based on ITT analysis set using all observed data and a mixed model repeated measures (MMRM) approach.
-The MMRM model will include treatment, visit, treatment-by-visit interaction, region and the baseline HbA1c value as a fixed effect covariate.
-The analysis will evaluate the mean change from baseline in HbA1c over the 24-week double-blind treatment period.
-An unstructured covariance will be used to model the within-subject correlation.
-The Kenward-Roger approximation will be used to estimate denominator degrees of freedom.
+- b.
+After the non-monotone missing data have been imputed, the remaining monotone missing data will be imputed within each treatment arm and subgroup, defined by whether subject completed 24 week of study treatment, using regression approach.
+The predictors for the regression imputation model at any time point will be country, and HbA{1c} at all previous time points, including baseline.
+Imputations will be performed using a sequence of regression-based imputations (using PROC MI statement MONOTONE REG) at each post-baseline time point. - c.
+Imputed data in each of the multiple imputed datasets will be analyzed using a mixed model repeated measures (MMRM) approach.
+The MMRM model will include treatment, visit, treatment-by-visit interaction, the baseline HbA{1c} value and country (US or Japan) as a fixed effect covariate.
+The analysis will evaluate the mean change from baseline in HbA{1c} over the 24 week double blind treatment period.
+An unstructured covariance will be used to model the within subject correlation.
+The Kenward Roger approximation will be used to estimate denominator degrees of freedom.
 If the model with the unstructured covariance structure does not converge, an autoregressive(1) covariance structure will be used.
-HbA1c values obtained after the start of rescue medication will not be excluded from the analysis.

-Based on the MMRM model, the treatment and treatment-by-visit interaction terms allow for comparisons of the treatment groups at each visit, and over week 6 to week 24.
-Least squares (LS) mean treatment differences between the bexagliflozin group and the sitagliptin group at week 24 will be estimated from the model with their two-sided 95 % CIs presented.
+HbA{1c} values obtained after the start of rescue medication will not be excluded from the analysis.
+The treatment and treatment by visit interaction terms allow for comparisons of the treatment groups at each visit, and over week 6 to week 24.
+Least squares (LS) mean treatment differences between the bexagliflozin group and the placebo group at week 24 will be estimated from the model The LS mean results from all imputed datasets will be combined using the Rubin's combination rule (PROC MIANALYZE).